nbuzzerio/games-catalog/README.md

 A front-end UI for displaying games from the RAWG.io API.
 Features include filtering by platform and genre, sorting by different criteria, and searching for games.

+## Node Version

+This project is built and tested with Node.js version 18.19.0

 ## Installation

 Run the following command to install dependencies: